You can knit Princess Diana's most iconic looksPublished on November 10, 2020 3 min read

 Wild at heart

 Only do what your heart tells you." - Princess Diana

 Diana didn't just follow the trends, she wore classic looks and made them her own, and that's what made her a style muse.
 If you love vintage-inspired knits and you want to learn how to embroider this is the timeless knit for you.
-Get the look with Debbie Bliss's Beryl cardigan - knitted flat and seamed, with sweet embroidered flowers added afterward using simple embroidery stitches.
+Get the look with Debbie Bliss's Beryl cardigan - knitted flat and seamed, with sweet embroidered flowers added afterwards using simple embroidery stitches.

 We might have done away with belted sweaters, but this geometric look is here to stay.
-Recreate the look with gorgeous diamond motifs and textured cables in the Alaska sweater by Debbie Bliss.
+Recreate the look with gorgeous diamond motifs and textured cables in the Alaska jumper by Debbie Bliss.
 With a high ribbed collar, this is a sweater that will keep you cozy and stylish all winter long.